 There’s something off about my 3-year-old.
 He’s smart and focused, but quiet and reserved — and this in a family of loudmouths.
 He cries some and laughs some, but is seriously reserved with emotions, a kid who is better at observing than engaging.
 I fear he has autism.
 I’ve expressed my fear, but our doctor says there’s no clear signs and wouldn’t send us to a specialist.
 My wife heard me out at first, but didn’t do much about it and now gets annoyed.
 She doesn’t believe me — she thinks we just have a quiet kid.

 Do I really think my kid has autism?
 I don’t know.
 But I want to turn over every rock to make sure that we’re prepared in case he does.
 Is it so much to ask for my wife to be on board with me?

 Spectrum Seeking in Saskatchewan

-There’s a moment in the documentary Far From the Tree, based on a book with the same title by Andrew Solomon, that I think about all the time — particularly when the subject of autism spectrum disorder arises.
+There’s a moment in the documentary Far From the Tree, based on a book with the same title by Andrew Solomon, that I think about all the time — particularly when the subject of autism arises.
 The movie introduces the Allnutt family, whose teenage son Jack is nonverbal and lives with a particularly disabling form of autism.
 We discover that the Allnutts have long struggled with communication barriers with Jack, who often lashes out, sometimes violently, in frustration.
 Probably in a similar way to your cousin.

 The Allnutts are often frustrated but remain tireless in their attempt to find a way to communicate with Jack.
-Eventually, they find a patient and stubborn therapist who finds a solution, and we watch as Jack offers his first sentence to his parents.
+Eventually, they find a stubborn therapist who finds a solution, and we watch as Jack offers his first sentence to his parents.
 Using stencils to spell out the words, slowly, and with great effort, Jack tells them, “I am trying, and I am really smart.”